Follow us on Instagram for new kinesthetic images, alterdata for an “ungrid-able ecology”

 An Ungrid-able Ecology of High Park’s 10,000-year-old Oak Savannah

-Fire is of course not just a “natural” force; people all over the world use fire to sculpt lands.
-Oak savannahs depend on people with knowledge of fire and the skills to care for the lands.
-Toronto’s remnant black oak savannahas, including those in High Park, are millennia in-the-making.
+Fire is, of course, not just a “natural” force; people all over the world use fire to sculpt lands.
+Oak savannahs do not survive without people.
+Oak savannahs depend on people with knowledge of fire and the skills to care for the lands to keep forests from encroaching.
+Toronto’s remnant black oak savannahs, including those in High Park, are millennia in-the-making.

-Just a fraction of the lands that once thrived as oak savannahs survived settlement.
+Just a fraction of the lands that once thrived as oak savannahs survived European settlement.
 What do the remaining remnants of those oak savannah lands remember from a time before colonization?

 Can we do ecology otherwise?

-This installation aims to make strange the ways that the conventional ecological sciences have not only been deployed to colonize land, but also to colonize our imaginations; how they evacuate all other ways of knowing the living world, most especially those local and Indigenous knowledges that are attuned to the sentience of lands and bodies.
+Becoming Sensor aims to make strange the ways that the conventional ecological sciences have not only been deployed to colonize land, but also to colonize our imaginations; how they evacuate all other ways of knowing the living world, most especially those local and Indigenous knowledges that are attuned to the sentience of lands and bodies.
 Becoming Sensor invites you to sensitize yourself to the power moves of a settler colonialism that has rendered more-than-human sentiences so illegible, and so impossible to perceive.